THE VSO’S ALL-TCHAIKOVSKY CONCERT COURTS BOTH THE AUTHENTIC ANDTHE LUXURIANT

 Photos courtesy of Vancouver Symphony Orchestra

 What happened to those popular all-Tchaikovsky concerts that combined either the big piano concerto, or violin concerto, with one of the last three symphonies?
 A half century ago, they were everywhere; now, they have been seemingly diffused by the quest for greater diversity.
 We did not get either of the famous concertos on this occasion, but it was refreshing to have the charming Rococo Variations for cello instead, preceded by the bracingly-attractive Polonaise from Eugene Onegin, with the ‘Pathetique’ Symphony summing everything up.
 This may appear to be an uncontroversial pairing of works, yet there was still considerable intrigue in the proceedings.
-The novelty connected with the Rococo Variations was that that cellist Johannes Moser presented the work in its ‘original’ edition, free of the ‘improvements’ originally bestowed upon it by its dedicatee Wilhelm Fitzhagen.
+The novelty connected with the Rococo Variations was that that cellist Johannes Moser presented the work in its ‘original’ edition, free of the ‘improvements’ originally bestowed upon it by its dedicatee Wilhelm Fitzenhagen.
 The fascination connected with the ‘Pathetique’ concerns Maestro Bramwell Tovey’s massive change in interpretation from his last performance of this symphony in 2010.
 At that time, we received one of the most Spartan, ‘lean beef’ interpretations that one could imagine; now the interpretation is warm, shaped, and almost cinematic in its colour and texture – quite a different animal.

 The ‘original’ version of the Rococo Variations was actually premiered in Moscow in 1941, and Steven Isserlis, Raphael Wallfisch and Julian Lloyd Webber have been its chief promoters in recent times.
-Fitzhamer’s original re-workings were consciously designed to get a more overwhelming audience response and involved changing the order of the variations, excising Variation VIII entirely.
-Also implied was some re-working of the transitions, especially in the joining of Variation II and V. Fitzhamer was undoubtedly successful.
+Fitzenhagen’s original re-workings were consciously designed to get a more overwhelming audience response and involved changing the order of the variations, excising Variation VIII entirely.
+Also implied was some re-working of the transitions, especially in the joining of Variation II and V. Fitzenhagen was undoubtedly successful.
 When Liszt first heard the cellist perform the work in 1879, he said “You carried me away!
 You played splendidly. … Now there, at last, is real music!”

 Johannes Moser

 I enjoyed this performance by the young and talented Johannes Moser.
 In its authentic form, the work maintains its elegance, but seems to gain a degree of complexity too.
 The first five variations may seem slightly less straightforward but they also leave room for a greater sense of spontaneous musing.
 There are few cellists more exacting than Moser and his wonderful bow control can produce the finest of shadings.
 Overall, this was a beautifully-sculpted reading with a lovely control of dynamics, especially in the softer passages.
 I would still regard it as an interpretation on the refined side: more analytical than overtly passionate, though enviably agile and pointed.
-If anything, I thought Moser might let go a little more in the effusive passages, though I myself may be trapped by the types of emotional emphases that the Fitzhamer version has perpetuated.
+If anything, I thought Moser might let go a little more in the effusive passages, though I myself may be trapped by the types of emotional emphases that the Fitzenhagen version has perpetuated.
 The orchestra was on good form, and there was some very animated interaction between the cellist and the first violins.
 Moser came back for a little Bach encore after this performance.

 Bramwell Tovey’s ‘Pathetique’ of six years ago still lingers in the memory and might have tied in splendidly with the focus on the authentic.
 As I commented then, “…the conductor stripped away all romantic excess, giving one of the leanest, most direct interpretations I have ever heard.
 With an orchestral sound smaller than normal, this sharpness of focus was sort of like hearing Tchaikovsky ‘on original instruments’…” Conductors do not often change their interpretations radically.
 For example, consider Karajan’s three recorded performances of the ‘Pathetique’ from 1963 to 1977.
 The interpretations are still essentially the same; small differences stem as much from differences in the recording venue and company as anything else.
 The same could be said of Mravinsky.
 Yet, here Maestro Tovey made a rather big switch from the small-scale and acerbic to the more rounded, lyrically shaped, and orchestrally ‘spectacular’.
 It turned out that the extension of the lyrical line was a definite plus, but the extra padding and shaping tended to undercut the sharpness and ruggedness in Tchaikovsky’s utterance.
 On balance, I still preferred the earlier reading.